BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

-# 15.3 Receiving Bitcoind Notifications with ZMQ
+# 15.3 Receiving Notifications in C with ZMQ  Libraries

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-[§15.2](15_2_Programming_Bitcoind_with_C.md) showed one of the advantages of accessing Bitcoin's RPC commands through a programming language: the ability to reasonably create much more complex programs.
-This chapter reveals another one: the ability to integrate with other libraries and to do more difficult things, such as monitoring for notifications.
+[§15.1](15_1_Accessing_Bitcoind_with_C.md) and [§15.2](15_2_Programming_Bitcoind_with_C.md) introduced RPC and JSON libraries for C, and in doing so showed one of the advantages of accessing Bitcoin's RPC commands through a programming language: the ability to reasonably create much more complex programs.
+This chapter introduces a third library, for [ZMQ](http://zeromq.org/), and in doing so reveals another advantage: the ability to monitor for notifications.
+It will use that for coding a blockchain listener.

-This section will show how to create a simple listener for the Bitcoin blockchain to receive notifications using ZMQ-based (http://zeromq.org/) notification interface.
-It will then link to your `bitcoind`, which supports connection points that clients can subscribe to in order to get notified about blockchain events like raw transactions or raw blocks.

 > :book: ***What is ZMQ?*** ZeroMQ (ZMQ)is a high-performance asynchronous messaging library that provides a message queue.
-ZeroMQ supports common messaging patterns (pub/sub, request/reply, client/server and others) over a variety of transports (TCP, in-process, inter-process, multicast, WebSocket and more), making inter-process messaging as simple as inter-thread messaging.
+ZeroMQ supports common messaging patterns (pub/sub, request/reply, client/server, and others) over a variety of transports (TCP, in-process, inter-process, multicast, WebSocket, and more), making inter-process messaging as simple as inter-thread messaging.
 You can find more details about ZMQ notifications and others kind of messages in [this repo](https://github.com/Actinium-project/ChainTools/blob/master/docs/chainlistener.md).

 ## Setting Up ZMQ

-Before you can create a blockchain listener, you will need to configure `bitcoind` to allow ZMQ notifications, and the you'll also need to install a ZMQ library to take advantage of that.
+Before you can create a blockchain listener, you will need to configure `bitcoind` to allow ZMQ notifications, and then you'll need to install a ZMQ library to take advantage of those notifications.

 ### Configuring `bitcoind` for ZMQ

 Bitcoin Core is is ZMQ-ready, but you must specify ZMQ endpoints.
 ZeroMQ publish-sockets prepend each data item with an arbitrary topic prefix that allows subscriber clients to request only those items with a matching prefix.
-There are currently four topics:
+There are currently four topics supported by `bitcoind`:
 ```
 $ bitcoind --help | grep zmq | grep address
   -zmqpubhashblock=<address>